Withakash/Competitive-Coding/CC-LeetCode/cc_practicle_08_leetcode.md

 ---

-## 🔵 2️2 LeetCode — Reverse Linked List  #206
+## 🔵 1.
+Intersection(Merge Point) of Two Linked Lists  #160

 🔗 https://leetcode.com/problems/intersection-of-two-linked-lists/description/

 ### Problem Statement
-160. Intersection(Merge Point) of Two Linked Lists
+Given the heads of two singly linked-lists headA and headB, return the node at which the two lists intersect.
+If the two linked lists have no intersection at all, return null.

 ---